-Here’s you to our guide to the must-try dishes and drinks at Ko Restaurant Maui!
-This restaurant should definitely be on your radar if you’re visiting the Wailea area.
-It is one of my favorite spots on Maui and has some of the most breathtaking sunset views on the island.
-Keep reading to discover my top picks for what to order on your next visit to Ko Restaurant in Maui.
+Explore the must-try dishes and drinks at Ko Restaurant Maui!
+If you’re in Wailea, this spot is a must-visit.
+It’s one of my personal favorites in Maui, offering some of the most stunning sunset views on the island.
+Keep reading to find out what to order on your next visit!

 What to Order

 One of the most popular appetizers at Ko is the Ahi Tuna on a Rock.
 It is served with a savory orange ginger miso sauce and cooked at your table on a hot stone.
 If you’re trying Ko for the first time, this dish is a must-order for the experience alone.
 However, even if you’ve been to Ko before, the Ahi Tuna on a Rock is sure to impress with its fresh, flavorful taste.